Susan Osborn (writer): Biography

 Osborn's novel, Surviving the Wreck, was published in 2001.

-In addition to her work at Princeton Writing Center, Osborn teaches fiction writing, business writing, and English at Rutgers University as a part-time lecturer.
+In addition to her work at the Writing Center of Princeton, a privately operated writing and college counseling business, she also taught fiction writing, business writing, and English at Rutgers University as a professor.
 Earlier in her tenure at Rutgers, she served as research director and development coordinator for the New Jersey Center for Research on Writing.
 She has published several articles in the field of composition and rhetoric, including "Revision/Re-vision" in Rhetoric Review.